 10. The permit is valid for materials removed and/or generated from the burn site address.
-The burning of materials from off-site locations are prohibited.
+The burning of materials from off-site locations is prohibited.

-12. A Forestry Permit must also be obtained between October 15th and April 30th for any burning sites within the unincorporated areas of Hamilton County, Soddy Daisy city limits, and the Lakesite community which occurs within 500 feet of forests, woodlands or grasslands.
+12. A Forestry Permit must also be obtained between October 15th and April 30th for all burning which occurs within 500 feet of forests, woodlands or grasslands.
 This permit is issued by the Tennessee Division of Forestry.
 More information can be found online at www.burnsafetn.org.